akostarinc/PMC-Support/README.md

 ### PMC - public files Documentation - drivers - support utilities

-  Akostar project to count make / break cycles of external switches, measure cumulative make-to-break time interval, and set an alert on temperature and analog input values; based on configuration.
+  Akostar project to count make / break cycles of external switches, and measure cumulative make-to-break time interval.
+Produce and alert on set temperature and analog input values; based on configuration.

  This folder contains up-to-date documentation for the PMC device.
 Please